By Sukanya Sharma

 Litigants — both individuals and couples in distress — are provided a confidential and safe space to share stories of distress, in close partnership with the family court system.
 Sukoon aims to “enhance the mental health of litigants dealing with interpersonal conflict and emotional distress” the team behind the initiative tells The Health Collective, adding that over the past 18 months they have benefitted over 500 litigants.
 The project has also ensured the training of more than 100 judges, advocates and marriage counsellors.
 So is this a scalable PPP and something other states can aim to replicate?

-We spoke to Aparna Joshi, Practising Psychotherapist and Assistant Professor, Centre for Human Ecology, TISS and did an e-interview with Rajvi Mariwala, Director, Mariwala Health Initiative, which currently funds all 4 counselling centres in operation, for more information.
+We spoke to psychotherapist and Sukoon Project Director Aparna Joshi (who is also Assistant Professor at the TISS Centre for Human Ecology) for more information, and did an e-interview with Rajvi Mariwala, Director, Mariwala Health Initiative, which currently funds all 4 counselling centres in operation.

 Excerpts of our interviews follow.